Michael's big day leads Polar Bears to comeback win over rival North Marion

 On the Huskies’ opening drive, Hall accounted for 62 of the team’s 77 total yards as he rushed for 37 yards and passed for 27, including a crucial 4th-and-8 hook-up over the middle to Cruz Tobin for 13 yards that kept things humming.
 On the next series, though, North Marion traded that steady churn of their first drive for a two-play lightning strike courtesy of Miller’s otherworldly talents; with Miller in 1-on-1 coverage on the outside, Hall uncorked a deep ball that Miller somehow reeled in for a 60-yard touchdown after reaching over the back of FSHS’s Alex Brophy to tip the ball to himself all while keeping his feet to race the remaining yardage.

-"We had to adjust our matchups and our rotations on defense," Bartic said of the NMHS offense.
-"They caught us not rotating as we needed to and we had to flip some assignments to counter their RPO stuff."
+“We had to adjust our matchups and our rotations on defense,” Bartic said.
+“They caught us not rotating as we needed to and we had to flip some assignments to counter their RPO stuff.”

 The back-to-back scoring drives gave the Huskies a 14-6 lead, and just when it looked as though Michael and the Polar Bears offense was on the verge of erasing that lead completely with consecutive scoring drives of their own, Miller flashed more of his big-time play-making, this time on defense.
 With FSHS trailing 14-12 but Michael and Co. marching inside the NMHS red zone, Miller broke on a Michael pass and undercut the route to nab it for an interception in stride, returning it 77 yards from NMHS 10 yard-line to the FSHS 13 yard-line.
 Two plays later, NMHS made good on Miller’s pick when Hunter Kuhn scored on a two-yard plunge to make it a two-score game at 21-12.